-(b) Going Concern
+(c) Going Concern

 These consolidated financial statements have been prepared under the assumption that the Company will be able to continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-For the year ended December 31, 2021, the Company reported a net loss of \$76.2 million, operating cash inflows of \$16.1 million and an accumulated deficit of \$800.4 million as of December 31, 2021, including an impairment loss of its intangible assets, right-of-use ("ROU") asset, and property, plant and equipment balances of \$7.4 million.
-These material circumstances cast substantial doubt on the Company's ability to continue as a going concern for a period at least 12 months from the date of this report and ultimately on the appropriateness of the use of the accounting principles applicable to a going concern.
+For the year ended December 31, 2022, the Company reported a net loss of \$449.4 million, operating cash outflow of \$19.5 million and an accumulated deficit of \$1,251.0 million as of December 31, 2022.
+This includes an impairment loss of its intangible assets, right-of-use asset, and property, plant and equipment balances of \$30.6 million.